narrative-io/narrative-facebook-connector/operations.md

 A user's Facebook token
 is [long-lived](https://developers.facebook.com/docs/facebook-login/guides/access-tokens/get-long-lived)
-and won't expire on the basis of time, but if they do a forced log out of their account or the user who originally granted us permissions churns out of the business that has access to the Ad Account for a delivery then
+and won't expire on the basis of time, but if they do a forced log out of their account or the user who originally granted us permissions churns out of the business that has access to the Ad Account for a delivery then we'll no longer be able to deliver data on their behalf.

 In this case there's nothing we can do but notify partner success and have the user create a new profile for their delivery.